andygott/ResponsiveJS/README.md

 }
 ```

-By default this callback function is also called as it is bound, if the current browser window dimensions meet the criteria.
+By default this callback function is called at the same time as it is bound, if the current browser window width meets the criteria.
 If, for example, you call the `bind()` method on page load, your callback will fire on page load.
 To switch this behaviour off see the `fire_now` option below.

+Also by default, this callback is triggered when the browser window is resized (if the new window width meets the `query` criteria).
+See the sections on namespaces and further examples below for altering this behaviour.

 ### Options object (optional)